itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Visualizing a positive outcome and repeating this visualization everyday, several times a day, will prompt your subconscious mind to seek ways to make your mental image a reality. #Success #Motivation #Optimism
 * One day you will tell you story of how you overcame what you went through, and that will be someone else's survival guide. - Brene Brown. #Motivation #Challenges
 * Life is easier when you take it one day at a time, and remember that nothing is permanent. #Life #Optimism
-* Being Positive doesn't mean that you don't have any negative thoughts.
-It just means that you don't let those thoughts control you. #positivity #Life #Motivation
 * Self-Care often means doing what you don't feel like doing in the present moment to benefit future you (it's not all about bubble baths and face masks). #SelCare #Advice
 * Your boundaries will scare some people away.
 It's okay.
 Let them go! #SelfCare #Advice
 * Don't neglect yourself taking care of someone else.
 You don't owe anyone your time, a quick text back, or emotional support when you need to be giving it to yourself first. #SelfCare #Advice